 - Recommended clearances increase for wheelchair accessibility.

-The floor plans below illustrate common pantry sizes and visual comparisons of size.
+The floor plans below illustrate standard pantry dimensions with visual comparisons of size.
 One floor tile equals 1 square foot.
-The model in the plans are closely based on the average female measurements in the United States.
-If you are curious about the most common pantry sizes, visit "Is a Walk-in Pantry in Your Future?" for a list of popular sizes for walk-in pantries.
+The model in the plans is closely based on the average female measurements in the United States.
+If you are curious about the most common pantry sizes, visit “Is a Walk-in Pantry in Your Future?” for a list of popular sizes for walk-in pantries.

 Scale: One square represents 1 square foot.
 Female model is based on the average woman size in the United States.
 According to Healthline, the average woman weighs 170 pounds, dress size is 18-20.